Ashmin-Bhujel/revisiting-javascript-2025/18-oop/README.md

 - When you access a property or method on an object, JavaScript first checks if the property or method exists on the object itself.
 If it doesn't, it checks the object's prototype, and so on up the prototype chain until it finds the property or method or reaches the end of the chain (null).

-- You can create a new object that inherits from another object using `Object.create()`, which creates a new object with the specified prototype object and properties.

-- You can also use the `__proto__` property to access an object's prototype, but this is not recommended as it is not part of the official JavaScript specification and may not work in all environments.

-- Instead, you should use `Object.getPrototypeOf()` to get an object's prototype and `Object.setPrototypeOf()` to set an object's prototype.

 - You can also use the `instanceof` operator to check if an object is an instance of a particular constructor function or class.

   ```js